 - I Ate WHAT?: Paul's reaction when Catherine tells him that there's a worm in his cake.
-He has an asthma attack right there and then.
-Paul reaches for his inhaler, but Catherine takes it just out of reach.
+It's what ultimately kills him: he has an asthma attack and Catherine pushes his inhaler out of reach.

 - Inspirationally Disadvantaged: Paul was invited to a radio program for this very reason, being both blind and having a severe form of asthma.

 - Lean and Mean: Catherine.
 Very, very, very mean.

 - Mills and Boon Prose: From the few glimpses we get, the trashy romance novel that Catherine is reading is written in this way, especially the sex scenes.

 - Mood Whiplash: It starts off pretty funny, with Paul's antics and the occasional glimpse of the content of Catherine's "love story".
 Then she tortures him by denying him the one thing of which he was proud and later gives him a fatal asthma attack.